 The treatment itself is virtually painless, and takes mere minutes.
 The results from the Botox brow lift can last between three to four months.

-For more information about the Botox brow lift, visit Dr. Doherty at his Boston or Concord, MA practice.
+For more information about the Botox brow lift, visit Dr. Doherty at his Boston or Brookline, MA practice.